-Ken Wingert is leaving the National Association of Realtors (NAR) to become Zillow’s head of federal government relations, the Seattle-based real estate tech company announced.
+Ken Wingert is leaving the National Association of Realtors (NAR) to become Zillow’s head of federal government relations, the Seattle-based real estate tech company announced today.

 “[Wingert] is a total pro and his understanding of the real estate industry alongside his strong and positive reputation within D.C. circles made him the right choice for us,” a spokesperson for Zillow told Inman.
 “We’re very excited to welcome him on board.”

 Wingert has worked for NAR for the past 13 years, starting in 2005 as a political representative and most recently as a senior legislative representative since 2012.
 He’ll join Zillow’s office in Washington, D.C.

 He started his career in politics working as an intern on former President George W. Bush’s 2000 campaign and worked as the political and communications director on Stan Thompson’s campaign when he ran for Congress as a Republican in Iowa in 2004.